apenwarr/redo/README.md

 from top to bottom.)

+# Does it make cross-platform builds easier?

+A lot of build systems that try to replace make do it by trying to provide a lot of predefined rules.
+For example, one build system I know includes default rules that can build C++ programs on Visual C++ or gcc, cross-compiled or not cross-compiled, and so on.
+Other build systems are specific to ruby programs, or python programs, or Java or .Net programs.

+redo isn't like those programs; it's more like make.
+It doesn't know anything about your system or the language your program is written in.

+The good news is: redo will work with *any* programming language with about equal difficulty.
+The bad news is: you might have to fill in more details than you would if you just use ANT to compile a Java program.

+So the short version is: cross-platform builds are about equally easy in make and redo.
+It's not any easier, but it's not any harder.

+FIXME:
+Tools like automake are really just collections of Makefile rules so you don't have to write the same ones over and over.
+In theory, someone could write an automake-like tool for redo, and you could use that.

+# Hey, does redo even *run* on Windows?

+FIXME:
+Probably under cygwin.
+But it hasn't been tested, so no.

+If I were going to port redo to Windows in a "native" way, I might grab the source code to a posix shell (like the one in MSYS) and link it directly into redo.

+`make` also doesn't *really* run on Windows (unless you use MSYS or Cygwin or something like that).
+There are versions of make that do - like Microsoft's version - but their syntax is horrifically different from one vendor to another, so you might as well just be writing for a vendor-specific tool.

+At least redo is simple enough that, theoretically, one day, I can imagine it being cross platform.

 # One script per file?
 Can't I just put it all in one big Redofile like make does?

 One of my favourite features of redo is that it doesn't add any new syntax;